 - Games played at set locations including Gala Days

-There will be additional costs associated with SAP League to support coaching payments.
+There are additional costs associated with SAP teams to support coaching payments.
 In addition, there are expectations on players in terms of attendance and attitude at training and game days.
-This environment will be the best possible learning environment for young players to increase their football skills and play the best teams from other participating clubs.
+Our aim is for these teams to be the best possible learning environment for young players to increase their football skills and play the best teams from other participating clubs.

-Trials for SAP League are held in November.
-For more information, email our friendly VP Miniroos.
+Trials for SAP teams are held in November.
+For more information, email our friendly VP for Miniroos.